 Examples of Feedback extortion

-The buyer can't threaten to leave negative Feedback or low detailed seller ratings (DSRs) if the seller won't:
+The buyer can't threaten to leave negative Feedback or low detailed seller ratings if the seller won't:

 Accept a return and pay for return shipping if not covered by the original listing or eBay Money Back Guarantee.

 Give a full or partial refund for an item if not covered by the original listing or eBay Money Back Guarantee.

 Lower the shipping and handling costs.

 Refund payment before the buyer ships the item back to the seller.

 Send an extra item that wasn't part of the original listing.
-(This doesn't include when a buyer requests a replacement for an item that doesn't match the original item description.)
+(This doesn't include a situation where a buyer requests a replacement for an item that doesn't match the original item description.)